ThreatHuntingProject/ThreatHunting/hunts/suspicious_process_creation_via_windows_event_logs.md

 **Other Notes**

-Event 4688 is even more valuable if logging policy is set to record the entire command line.
+Event 4688 is even more valuable if logging policy is set to record the entire command line (some of these suggestions require that info).
+Review your domain audit policies and/or supplement with additional process logging as necessary.
+Sysmon is a very good free tool that can do nearly anything you'd need.

 **More Info**